open-telemetry/opentelemetry.io/content/en/docs/concepts/what-is-opentelemetry.md

 ## What OpenTelemetry is not

 OpenTelemetry is not an observability back-end like Jaeger or Prometheus.
-Instead, it supports exporting data to a variety of open-source and commerical back-ends.
+Instead, it supports exporting data to a variety of open-source and commercial back-ends.
 It provides a pluggable architecture so additional technology protocols and formats can be easily added.